hestiacp/hestiacp-docs/web/docs/user-guide/dns.md

 ### Template

 - **default**: Standard DNS template.
 Suitable for most usecases.
 - **default-nomail**: Standard DNS template.
-Suitable for most usecases when you don't want to host mail on Hestia.
+Suitable for most usecases when you don’t want to host mail on Hestia.
 - **gmail**: When your email provider is Google Workspace.
 - **office365**: When your email provider is Microsoft 365 (Exchange).
 - **zoho**: When your email provider is Zoho.